 Students learn and are able to effectively demonstrate how to use all current computer applications used in the communication arts industry, create a brand, develop and design page layouts, and utilize all elements of practical communication, design and creative expression.

-Students must earn 30 total credits for the Certificate in Advertising Design or 65 total credits for the Associate in Applied Science for Advertising Design.
+Students must earn 30 total credits for the Certificate in Advertising / Graphic Design or 65 total credits for the Associate in Applied Science for Advertising / Graphic Design.
 A large part of advertising is graphic design.
 Employment for graphic designers around the country is expected to grow about as fast as the average, with many new jobs associated with interactive media.

 Ed Ackerman, associate professor in the LCCC Broadcast Communications department, says the most important thing to employers is showing them a professional portfolio of your work so student must spend a great deal of effort to organize their best work in a variety of mediums.

-"There is no holding hands and no excuses once you?re hired, just enforced deadlines," Ackerman states.
-He also points out that no matter what field of media seek employment in you are in you "might end up in advertising."
+"There is no holding hands and no excuses once you're hired, just enforced deadlines," Ackerman states.
+He also points out that no matter what field of media you are seeking employment in you "might end up in advertising."